Volunteer

 Internships and Special Projects

-The Winooski Valley Park District invites students enrolled in area colleges and universities interested in natural resource-based internship opportunities.
+The Winooski Valley Park District invites students enrolled in area colleges and universities interested in natural resource-based internship opportunities to reach out about possible opportunities.
 Trained and motivated students are always needed to help us inventory plant species, help with ecological management plans, track park usage, or assist with a range of other projects that are necessary for managing our parks.

 Please contact the Park District to learn more regarding internship or special project opportunities.